smittyvanilli/Neovim-from-scratch/CHEATSHEET.md

 ## LSPInstallInfo
 (just type :LspInstallInfo + <Enter> key.
 After that, you can search by typing '/' (forward slash) and then what you want to search for.
 Type 'I' to install the server(s) you need)

+## Telescope

+Type this to search for files (with a preview box):
+Telescope find_files + <Enter> key

+To search for all your TODOs and anything involving text :Telescope live_grep + <Enter> key

+Type the following to go to the definition of a function :Telescope lsp_definitions + <Enter> key

+For a list of all definitions: gr (on top of the name of a function)

+Or:
+:Telescope lsp_definitions (same as typing gd)

+Here is another way:
+:Telescope lsp_references

+To display a quick fix list:
+gr

+To display Git branches:
+:Telescope git_branches

+To display your Git status:
+:Telescope git_status

+To display some git commits:
+:Telescope git_commits

+Searches for files at the bottom of the screen :Telescope find_files theme=ivy

+For a more dropdown version:
+:Telescope find_files theme=dropdown